1997 Bojnurd earthquake: Earthquake

-Strong ground motion

 Based on the extent of damage, a maximum Modified Mercalli intensity of VIII (Severe) was assigned to affected places within a 10 km radius around the epicenter.
 The destruction of and serious damage to single-storey structures was evident of high-frequency seismic waves released during the rupture.
 A peak ground acceleration (pga) of 0.3 g was estimated near the epicenter.
 The city of Bojnurd experienced a pga of 0.2 g.
 The southward-propagating rupture caused unusually great devastation to areas relatively distant from the rupture.
-In the village of Sheikh, violent shaking, rockfalls, and heavy destruction was recalled by residents.
+In the village of Sheikh, residents recalled violent shaking, rockfalls and heavy destruction.
 The aftershock distribution and absence of surface ruptures indicated the rupture ceased 10–15 km away from Sheikh, yet the village was destroyed.
 This was attributed to the directivity of an enhanced shear wave pulse towards the southeast (the rupture direction), where Sheikh was located.
 On the European macroseismic scale and Environmental Seismic Intensity scale, the mainshock was assigned a maximum intensity of X.

 Impact

-Serious damage was reported in 173 villages—106 in Bojnord County and 67 in Shirvan County.
+One hundred and seventy-three villages were seriously damaged—106 in Bojnord County and 67 in Shirvan County.
 Damage was mainly attributed to the poor construction of adobe homes on steep slopes.
 One village in the meizoseismal area experienced the complete loss of all adobe-constructed homes; only two reinforced concrete buildings survived but with substantial damage.
 The villages of Naveh, Ghezel Ghan and Sheikh were completely destroyed.
 A total of 5,500 homes collapsed and 11,000 were damaged.
 An additional 12,000 livestock died.
 Many landslides and slope failures were reported.
 The total cost of damage was estimated to be greater than $US 30 million.